It’s easy for beginner designers to

 interesting variety of patterns.

-Rhythm contributes to a smooth flow that engages and holds
+Rhythm contributes to a smooth flow that engages and

-the viewer’s interest while communicating effectively.
-A visual
+holds the viewer’s interest while communicating effectively.

-the content.
+readers through the content.

 Well, if you think about it, your slide deck is the same

-thing, and so is your portfolio, your app on-boarding flow, and
+thing, and so is your portfolio, your app on-boarding flow,

-see!
+hard, you’ll see!

-On top, a slide deck where every
+On top, a slide deck where

-creating a nice rhythm.
+and text, creating a nice rhythm.

 Repetition is key to